Add To Favorites

 To make a lid, create another flat, braided coil.
 Curl a small piece of braid to make a handle.
 Air-dry the basket separately from the lid for 24 hours.

 Cut several small pieces of colorful paper.
-With Crayola Multicultural Markers, write positive descriptive words unique to each person in your group.
+With Crayola Multicultural Markers, students write positive descriptive words unique to each person in the group.
 Fold the papers in half.
 Place them in the basket.
 Read them aloud to remind each other about how unique each person is.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma